WSShawn/GAN/README.md

 img_list = []

 #Training Loop

+#For each epoch
 for epoch in range(epochs):
+  #For each batch in the dataLoader
   for batch, (real_image, target) in enumerate(dataloader):
     print("Batch number " + str(batch))